 However, I am not very comfortable with the idea of having this technology in my eye-glasses.
 Well, that is a personal uneasiness though!
 There are many who like the idea of having all the significant information right in front of their eyes as they enter any store.

 Now that is a real awaited progress in the Beacon arena.
 It should be simply about receiving data but also sending some not to forget the storage needs.
 Kontakt.io introduced the Cloud Beacon to take this technical knowledge a step higher.
 You can easily collect data of people who have Wi-Fi turned on in their devices and are walking within the range of your monitored Beacon locations; even with your Bluetooth off.

-So you now have a more intelligent tool for monitoring your user behaviour and accordingly putting forward choices for them.
+So you now have a more intelligent tool for monitoring your user behavior and accordingly putting forward choices for them.

 4. Smarter Bluetooth iBeacons

-If they started with using beacons to aid blind travellers in San Francisco airport; they have certainly ensured that, this technique can be effectually used in easing the life of customers even further.
-For instance the service sector where you have to wait for an attendant to come and take your orders or the delays caused due to bill payments can now be avoided.
+If they started with using beacons to aid blind travelers in San Francisco airport; they have certainly ensured that this technique can be effectually used in easing the life of customers even further.
+For instance, the service sector where you have to wait for an attendant to come and take your orders or the delays caused due to bill payments can now be avoided.